Amaan09/CS-Fundamentals/README.md

 3. OS
 4. Software Engineering

-**This notes can be used as a basic refresher to ace your next coding interview.**
+**This notes can be used as a basic refresher to ace your next interview.**

 **All the questions and theory concepts are covered which are asked most frequently in a coding interview.**